ece362-purdue/proton-labs/lab3-timers/README.md

 The system timers can be considered **general-purpose timers**, because the interrupts that they generate can be used to run any type of custom handlers that you provide.
 However, unlike the Platform Timer, there are up to 4 alarms that can be set on each timer, and each alarm can be set to generate an interrupt at a certain frequency.

+An alarm triggers when the configured counter value for that alarm is reached by the timer's own counter, which increments with every rising edge of its clock source.
+Therefore, you need to set the alarm counter value to a sum of the **current** timer value and the number of *ticks* you want to wait before the alarm triggers.

 Read [Section 12.8 - System Timers](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A1179%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C302.622%2Cnull%5D) and answer the following questions:

 1. What is the default **clock source** for timers TIMER0 and TIMER1? (i.e. what is the input clock to the tick generator?)